jwharm/java-gi/website/docs/advanced.md

 button.onClicked(window::close);
 ```

 For every signal, a method to connect (e.g. `onClicked`) and emit the signal (`emitClicked`) is included in the API.
-New signal connections return a `Signal` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.
+New signal connections return a `SignalConnection` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.
+It is useful to disconnect signals after they are no longer used, because the signal callback keeps the source object alive.
+Disconnecting the signal allows the related resources to be released.

 Functions with callback parameters are supported too.
 The generated Java bindings contain `@FunctionalInterface` definitions for all callback functions to ensure type safety.

 ## Closures

 [Closures](https://docs.gtk.org/gobject/struct.Closure.html) can be marshaled to Java methods.
 Similar to the `CClosure` type in C code, Java-GI offers a [JavaClosure](https://jwharm.github.io/java-gi/javadoc/io/github/jwharm/javagi/gobject/JavaClosure.html).
-You can create a JavaClosure for a lambda fuction or a `java.lang.reflect.Method` and then pass it to native code (for example, the last two parameters of [`GObject.bindPropertyFull()`](https://jwharm.github.io/java-gi/glib/org.gnome.glib/org/gnome/gobject/GObject.html#bindPropertyFull(java.lang.String,org.gnome.gobject.GObject,java.lang.String,org.gnome.gobject.BindingFlags,org.gnome.gobject.Closure,org.gnome.gobject.Closure))).
+You can create a JavaClosure for a lambda fuction, functional interface or `java.lang.reflect.Method`, and then pass it to native code (for example, the last two parameters of [`GObject.bindPropertyFull()`](https://jwharm.github.io/java-gi/glib/org.gnome.glib/org/gnome/gobject/GObject.html#bindPropertyFull(java.lang.String,org.gnome.gobject.GObject,java.lang.String,org.gnome.gobject.BindingFlags,org.gnome.gobject.Closure,org.gnome.gobject.Closure))).

 !!! warning
-    Be aware that the Java lambda or method references that is wrapped in a JavaClosure must have the correct signature, or else the application will fail at runtime.
+    Be aware that a Java lambda or method reference that is wrapped in a JavaClosure must have the correct type signature, or else the application will fail at runtime.
 Closures cannot be type-checked by the compiler!

 ## Registering a new type